Pink Panthers: Raids

 In 2003, the gang first came to attention and earned the nickname "Pink Panthers" following the theft of a £500,000 diamond from a jewellers in the Mayfair area of London.
 The thieves hid the diamond in a jar of face cream, mimicking an act seen in the film The Return of the Pink Panther.
 In May 2005, Graff, a diamond specialist in London, was targeted by Pink Panthers and lost a total of £1 million in jewellery.
 Three men were suspected of being behind the theft; one was in possession of a firearm.
 Graff had been targeted in 2002 and lost £23 million on that occasion, £3 million of which was recovered two years later.
 One of the thieves was sentenced to 15 years in prison in July 2004.

 In the space of six years during the 21st century, the Pink Panthers robbed 120 stores in 20 countries.
-Japan, London, Denmark, Monaco, Paris, Switzerland, the United Arab Emirates and the United States have all been targeted by the gang, with the attention to detail of the heists ensuring a high rate of success.
+Japan, United Kingdom, Denmark, Monaco, France, Switzerland, the United Arab Emirates and the United States have all been targeted by the gang, with the attention to detail of the heists ensuring a high rate of success.
 Before robbing a jewellery store in Biarritz, the gang covered a nearby bench in fresh paint to deter anyone from sitting on it and seeing them in action.

 The gang is suspected of participating in at least two smash-and-grab jewellery robberies in Tokyo's Ginza district.
 The first, in 2004, netted ¥3.5 million in gems.
 The second, in June 2007, took jewellery valued at ¥284 million; during the heist, Rifat Hadžiahmetović and Radovan Jelušić sprayed tear gas at three saleswomen before taking a tiara, necklaces, and other jewels and fleeing the store.